 - Routinely reviews and amends architectural guidelines for MCCA project permitting, making recommendations to the board as required.

 The MCCA Covenant Committee enforces the legal covenants that oblige all MCCA residents — whether owner or renter — to maintain our high community standards.
 The efforts of this committee promote the beauty of MCCA, preserving and enhancing its ambience and property values.
+Please refer to the Covenant Committee Charter for more information.

 Primary duties include enforcing covenants related, but not limited, to: